Porter Hardware: The Office

 The office of Porter Hardware has an antique safe and a vault with an ornately decorated door.
 There are pictures of the founder Mr. Porter and one of his managers H.T.
 Scarborough who helped manage Porter Hardware for 60 years until his retirement in 1976.
 There is also a picture of the store taken in the 1950s showing the small degree of which the store has changed.
 A local saying around the older community of Dothan is, "if Porter Hardware doesn't have it, it's not in town!"

+Redevelopment

+The store closed in 2014 and reopened as a museum in 2018.